9.2.3. Uploading data¶

-As example of what this means is that if a service contact record is added or changed, there msut be a corresponding episode record in the episode file and a client record in the clients file, even if the episode and client data hasn’t changed.
+An example of what this means is that if a service contact record is added or changed, there must be a corresponding episode record in the episode file and a client record in the client file, even if the episode and client data hasn’t changed.
 Also, as service contacts refer to practitioners, there must also be a practitioner record in the practitioner file.

 There is a unique identifying key associated with every record in the PMHC MDS.
-When you upload a record with the same unique identifying key with updated data, then the MDS will recognise this record’s key and update the data already recorded in the system.
+When you upload a record with the same unique identifying key with updated data, the MDS will recognise the record’s key and update the data already recorded in the system.

-When an upload is completed successfully, you will see a summary of the updated records shown in the ‘Upload Change Summary’ table displayed in the View Upload Details for complete uploads.
+When the upload has completed successfully, you will see a summary of the updated records shown in the ‘Upload Change Summary’ table displayed in the View Upload Details for complete uploads.
 See Complete uploads.

 You can delete records via upload.